stefanspringer1/SwiftWorkflow/README.md

 ---
 **Convention**

-A function representing a step uses a call to `Execution.effectuate` to wrap all its other statements.
+- A function representing a step uses a call to `Execution.effectuate` to wrap all its other statements.
+- Use the function signature available via `#function` as the identifier in the call of the `effectuate` method.

 ---